 SJWC partnered with ClearScale to design and implement an AWS optimized solution to deliver maximum ROI based on their requirements.
 From the first meeting, it was obvious that SJWC wanted to focus on building their application and not worry about managing infrastructure services.
-Through collaborative requirements gathering and architecture design, ClearScale created an AWS cloud-native solution to achieve this vision.
+Through collaborative requirements gathering and architecture design, ClearScale created an AWS Cloud-native solution to achieve this vision.
 The new solution was radically different because it offered more than just a place to house their product line, it provided a scalable environment for automated continuous integration efforts.
 SJWC embraced the new approach without looking back.

 The plan included implementing container based PHP and Tomcat applications from the Development environments through to Production.
 The deployment process would be wrapped with full CI/CD automation leveraging Jenkins, Simple Notification Services (SNS), AWS Lambda, and Elastic BeanStalk.
 Infrastructure provisioning would be automated through CloudFormation on an as-needed basis.
-Much of the operational tasks were to be offloaded by implementing AWS components such as Elastic Container Services (ECS), Relational Database Services (RDS), EC2 Container Service (ECS), AWS Lambda, Elastic Beanstalk, Elastic Load Balancers (ELBs), CloudWatch, CloudTrail, Identity & Access Management (IAM), Simple Storage Service (S3).
+Much of the operational tasks were to be offloaded by implementing AWS components such as Elastic Container Services (ECS), Relational Database Services (RDS), EC2 Container Service (ECS), AWS Lambda, Elastic Beanstalk, Elastic Load Balancers (ELBs), CloudWatch, CloudTrail, Identity and Access Management (IAM), Simple Storage Service (S3).

-Infrastructure Automation - AWS CloudFormation gives developers and systems administrators an easy way to create and manage a collection of related AWS resources by provisioning and updating them in an orderly and predictable fashion.
+Infrastructure Automation — AWS CloudFormation gives developers and systems administrators an easy way to create and manage a collection of related AWS resources by provisioning and updating them in an orderly and predictable fashion.
 A single CloudFormation template was created to deploy and manage the base infrastructure components.
-This was made possible due to the simple design and implementation of Elastic BeanStalk services.
+This was made possible due to the simple design and implementation of Elastic Beanstalk services.